dbca-wa/developer-guidance/README.md

 ### Linux

 For the best development experience, OIM recommends developers install a variant of Linux on their workstation, either outright or in a dual-boot arrangement with Windows.
-We've found Ubuntu 20.04 and up to have a good user experience plus up-to-date packages, but the choice of distribution can be entirely up to the user.
+We've found modern Ubuntu to have a good user experience plus up-to-date packages, but the choice of distribution can be entirely up to user preference.

 Some good additional resources from the internet are as follows:

 - [Linux Tutorial for Beginners](https://ryanstutorials.net/linuxtutorial/)
 - [Linux Command Reference](https://perpetualpc.net/srtd_commands_rev.html)

-### Windows 10
+### Windows

-Microsoft has made it surprisingly easy to run a Linux environment under Windows 10.
-[Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/install) is a fairly good substitute for a full VM, and is a lot more pleasant for Python development than using the Win32 ported equivalent of the tools.
-There are a few cases where support is less than optimal (e.g. some complex filesystem interactions fail, meaning you can't run PostgreSQL), but for basic development it provides a good alternative or transitional step to a full UNIX environment.
+Microsoft has made it surprisingly easy to run a Linux environment under Windows 10 and newer.
+[Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/install) is a good alternative to a full VM, and is a lot more pleasant for Python development than using the Win32 ported equivalent of the tools.
+There are a few cases where support is less than optimal (e.g. some complex filesystem interactions fail, meaning you can't run PostgreSQL natively), but for basic development it provides a good alternative or transitional step to a full UNIX environment.

 A decent guide for installing Docker inside the Ubuntu WSL is [here](https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7) (includes instructions for installing the Azure CLI and dotnet core).